Disclosure

 As with any tax-saving measure that relies on government cooperation, there are a few tips you need to consider before declaring an easement in the name of conservation.

 Environmental tax credits are like a high-five from Uncle Sam for being an eco-friendly champion.
-You’re not just saving the Earth – you’re saving on taxes, too.
+You’re not just saving the Earth – you’re saving money, too.

 These credits are rewards for taking eco-smart actions.
 If you make green upgrades to your home or invest in planet-friendly projects, you might be eligible for a reduced tax bill, almost like a carbon footprint discount.